gianni-rosato/svt-av1-psy/README.md

 - `--hdr10plus-json` *path to file*

 Set the path to an HDR10+ JSON file for encoding HDR10+ video.
 SVT-AV1-PSY needs to be built with the `enable-hdr10plus` flag enabled in build.sh (see `./Build/linux/build.sh --help` for more info) (Thank you @quietvoid !)

+- `--tf-strength` *0 to 3*

+Manually adjust temporal filtering strength to adjust the trade-off between fewer artifacts in motion and fine detail retention.
+Each increment is a 2x increase in temporal filtering strength; the default value of 1 is 4x weaker than mainline SVT-AV1's default temporal filter (which would be equivalent to 3 here).

 ### Modified Defaults